 What happens to your body as you age?

 As you get older, your cellular reproduction rate slows down.
 Your muscles lose elasticity, your skin wears out, and your brain begins to shrink in volume.
 The risk for diseases like Alzheimer’s, heart disease, diabetes, and cancer increase as your body ages.

 As scary as this is, by taking the opportunity to learn about the aging process, you can be prepared to handle it as it comes.

 According to the United Nations and the World Health Organization, “Ageism is the stereotyping and discrimination against individuals or groups on the basis of their age.
 Ageism can take many forms, including prejudicial attitudes, discriminatory practices, or institutional policies and practices that perpetuate stereotypical beliefs.”

-This is important to note, since age discrimination occurs against both younger and older people.
-It’s easy to assume that an older adult or a teenager would be physically or mentally incapable of a task, even if they are more capable of you are.
+This is important to note since age discrimination occurs against both younger and older people.
+It’s easy to assume that an older adult or a teenager would be physically or mentally incapable of a task, even if they are more capable than you are.

 By dismissing people of different ages of us, especially those older, we are subconsciously telling ourselves that we too will lose value as we age.